vartanbeno/xee/conformance/fn-todo.md

 - fn:id
 - fn:idref

 Needs a notion of an id on a node.
+This can be simply xml:id (once Xot processes it as an id).

+For idref, it needs a notion of an idref type on a node.

 ## error